deepdesign/bitlab/docs/export.md

 ## Project Overview

-**BitLab** allows exporting canvas compositions as high-resolution images in various formats and dimensions.
+**Pixli** allows exporting canvas compositions as high-resolution images in various formats and dimensions.

 ### What Is Export?